not-sekiun/PyIris/ROADMAP.md

 # The Future of PyIris
 A short collection of ideas and concepts I have planned for PyIris in the future upcoming updates.
-I'm pretty busy with life so theres no set date on when these goals will be fulfilled, could be finished in a duration of months to years.
+I'm pretty busy with life so theres no set date on when these goals will be fulfilled, could be finished in a duration of weeks to years.

 ## Short Term Goals
 - Port all the webcam based operations, over from using cv2 to just using PIL, because its stupid getting people to import a computer